onezer/RobotSwarm/README.md

 ## Robot Swarm Simulator

-This a simulator to simulate multiple robots in a 2D or 3D environment.
+This is a simulator to simulate multiple robots in a 2D or 3D environment.
 The current robot model is full synchron with Look Compute Move phases executing at the same time.

 ### Look phase